rrangaiya/opti-pipelines-yaml/README.md

 ## Limitations

 - The pipelines currently only creates and deploys CMS code package however can be easily extended for Commerce pacakges
-- Build process is targeted for CMS 11
+- Build process currently doesn't support .Net5 / CMS12